 General gameplay flows as follows:

 Player A claims a cell –> Player A completes/releases cell to Player B –> Player B claims cell –> Player B completes/releases cell to Need Admin–> Admin checks cell and when thoroughly complete, removes from cell list.
-See this list for the latest completions.

 - Intervene when there are mergers or if the cell gets stuck.
 The cells are largely grown by MSTY, but she is not as good as a Scythe and needs your help to extend branches past difficult traces.
 She also doesn’t know when she creates mergers.